jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Learning, work, news, and entertainment all have different priorities in my life (roughly in that order).

-#TODO: unclear
-- I would like to batch process content in different "streams" regardless of their format.
-For example: I have two hours, let me work through intere my friends sent me last week.
-Or: show me all the interesting videos I've queued over the past month.
+- I would like to batch process content in different "streams" regardless of where they are stored.
+For example: I have two hours, let me work through interesting text content my friends sent me last week.
+Or: show me all the interesting/relevant videos I've queued over the past month.

 - I'm not always connected to a stable internet connection.